sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 * Set up Apache 2 to point to the new Ruby and Rails version
 * Adjust `config/deploy/backup.rb`
 * Deploy the application
-* Copy the production database to the backup server

 ### Install Ruby 2.0.0 and Rails 4.1.16 on the backup server
 First we ssh to the backup server